morfredus/LED-Garland-Anim/docs/ARCHITECTURE.md

 - **Smart Modes**: Automatic management based on sensors
 - **TB6612FNG Module**: Bi-directional garland control
 - **Motion Sensor Auto-Detection**: PIR (HC-SR501) or Doppler radar (RCWL-0516) auto-detected on GPIO 35

+## Startup Behavior

+At boot, the garland always starts with an active animation, even in detection mode (lights up for the configured duration).

 ## Modular Structure